Interstate 35 in Texas: North Texas

 Construction on I-35 in the Dallas–Fort Worth region began around 1960 with the upgrading of US 77 to Interstate standards between Dallas and Denton.
-By 1965, I-35 was complete from Dallas to the Oklahoma border, and, by 1967, it was complete from both Dallas and Fort Worth southward to Austin.
+By 1965, I-35 was complete from Dallas to the Oklahoma state line, and, by 1967, it was complete from both Dallas and Fort Worth southward to Austin.
 The remaining segment of I-35W from Fort Worth to Denton was not completed until 1969.

 Future

 Main Street Texas expansion project

 The Main Street Texas expansion project primarily focuses on expanding the number of main lanes from four to six through McLennan and Bell counties.
 It also calls for complete replacement of the mainlane bridges over the Brazos River and extensive renovations to frontage roads and interchanges throughout the corridor.
 Funding for the project was secured in increments, and the first part of the project began in 2010.
 Construction largely wrapped up in the middle of 2019 with the completion of the Temple segment except for the portion of freeway running through the Downtown Waco area.
 For that section of the project, $280 million in funding has yet to be secured.